Libra Group: Renewable energy

-Libra Group owns four renewable-energy subsidiaries with a total footprint and pipeline of around 4GW.
+Libra Group owns three renewable-energy subsidiaries with a total footprint and pipeline of around 7GW.
 EuroEnergy, based in Greece, operates solar and wind energy plants.
 Greenwood Energy develops and manages on-site solar energy systems for public and private sector organizations wishing to offset their energy costs in Latin America.
 Greenwood also had a solar-power engineering, procurement, and construction division, called Greenwood Biosar.
 In 2014 Greenwood Biosar built Panama's first utility-scale solar power plant.
 Convergen Energy Latvia develops sustainable power sources and renewable energy in the Latvian market.
+In July 2024, Libra Group announced the consolidation of Convergen Latvia into EuroEnergy.

 In April 2022 Latin American subsidiary Greenwood Energy, together with the Confederación Indígena Tayrona (CIT), the organization of indigenous peoples of northwestern Colombia, launched the Terra Initiative, a utility-scale solar project in Colombia's Sierra Nevada de Santa Marta mountains.
 In 2023 EuroEnergy acquired a 114-megawatt wind energy development in Udbina, Croatia for €150 million, and announced its partnership with Afcon Renewable Energy to invest in renewable energy across Poland, increasing the company's European project portfolio to more than 400MW.

 In April 2023 GSI, the group's North American renewable energy subsidiary, acquired Ontario, Canada-based renewable energy developer Saturn Power's 1.4GW solar and energy storage projects located across five states in the U.S. and two Canadian provinces.

 In January 2024, Iyuhána Solar, a partnership led by GSI alongside the Ocean Man First Nation community, was awarded a contract by regional Canadian utility SaskPower to build and operate a 100MW solar PV facility.

 Real estate

 Libra Group's real estate subsidiaries are involved in the development and management of residential, retail, commercial, and hospitality properties worldwide.
 The company formerly operated a real estate brokerage, management, and consulting services firm, Singapore Residential.
 It also owned First Oriental, which was involved in real estate development in Southeast Asia.
 In Greece, Libra Group has owned a Sotheby's International Realty brokerage.
-Other real estate subsidiaries include Elandis and Mayfair Investments and investor and management company FCA Group in Panama.
+Other real estate subsidiaries include Elandis and investor and management company FCA Group in Panama.

 In September 2020, real estate subsidiary Elandis announced a joint venture between Libra Group and international asset manager M&G Investments for multifamily properties in the U.S. Grace Hotel Santorini is owned by Libra Group's Athens and Madrid-based real estate subsidiary Sparta.
 Sparta also owns a portfolio of hotels in New England, USA.

-Libra Group has a strategic interest in Argentina-based real estate investment and development company, Amerisud.
+Libra Group previously held a strategic interest in Argentina-based real estate investment and development company, Amerisud.
 The company previously developed Optima Business Park in three phases and a residential complex, Beccar Plaza, both in Buenos Aires.